The London Dental Surgery Centre specialises in oral surgery and our dedicated, expert team offer a wide range of surgical procedures including:

 - Surgical Extractions

-At the London Day Surgery Centre we know that you can feel anxious about oral surgery.
-It’s perfectly natural to feel some apprehension, but at the London Day Surgery Centre we have decades of experience.
+At the London Dental Surgery Centre, we know that you can feel anxious about oral surgery.
+It’s perfectly natural to feel some apprehension, but at the London Dental Surgery Centre we have decades of experience.
 Our highly qualified surgeons undertake hundreds of similar procedures each year in our modern surgeries.

 An Apicectomy is a surgical procedure to remove the tip of the root of a tooth from the jawbone, through an opening made in the gum.
 At the same time, infected tissue from around the end of the root may be removed to control a disease process or to encourage healing.
 The following tips will help you feel in control of your recovery: